jsgounot/CFreecW/README.md

 `python cfreecw.py compare2bed /path/to/your/bam.CNVs /path/to/your/bed ploidy`

 Similar to the previous step, you can use multiple cores but try first with only one.
 This command will compare regions found to your CNVs file to your annotations.
 By default a threshold of 50% if applied as the minimum coverage requiered for a feature to be determined as impacted by a region, you can change this behavior using the `min_coverage` parameter.
 You can also add a `fasta` which will add a new column with the distance of each feature with the closest telomere.

+Resulting file can be found in the same directory where the related CFreec results file has been given, with the suffix `compared.tsv`.